-6. Variants of the model
+6 Variants of the model

-In this section, we show that the graph Turing machine model is robust against minor changes, including:
+In the full paper, we show that the graph Turing machine model is robust against minor changes, including:

 - Expanding the store on the controller to $O(\log n)$ bits.
-(Section 6.1.) - Replacing the single head with k heads.
-(Section 6.2.) - Removing the controller's ability to see adjacent nodes.
-(Section 6.3.)
+This space is represented in unary across the nodes of the graph, combining the traversal methods of Section 5 with the classic counter-based Turing machine simulation of Minsky [14]. - Replacing the single head with k heads. - Removing the controller's ability to see adjacent nodes.
+Instead, the controller feels its way through the graph "blindly," staying put when it attempts to move to a non-existent neighbor.